×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We started in 2006 researching the internet for property to the north of Natal in Rio Grande do Norte State.
 After finding some villa's just completed and for sale located to the north of Natal we then made contact with the real estate agent in Natal and made dates to visit.
 While there we heard of Praia de Pipa, Brazil and did more internet research at the hotel and made contact with the company building Pipa Beleza Resort.
-After driving down and visiting the resort we bought the last villa available for sale in 2007," said one expat who made the move to Praia de Pipa.
+After driving down and visiting the resort we bought the last villa available for sale in 2007," explained one expat living in Praia de Pipa, Brazil.

 View More Answers